l1v3or3v1l/effective-octo-spoon/README.md

 tinder.py - dictionary attack through female.txt to find tinder users and scrape their images

 wista_dl.py - download wista embedded video - check if it works and also automatically get video id from url's source

+wordsplash.sh - takes a text repeats it a number of times and copies it to clipboard - seperate each text by new line